 There are endless ways to serve this delicious cheese.
 You can serve it as is for a quick and indulgent appetizer or as part of your cheese plate or mezze platter.
 I am a fan of sweet and salty, so I'll always opt for a drizzle of honey on top of my halloumi fries and fresh fruit like grapes, berries, or figs next to it.

-You can also serve fried halloumi as part of a delicious salad like my earlier roasted asparagus and tomato salad or Roasted Vegetable Salad.
+You can also serve fried halloumi as part of a delicious salad like my roasted asparagus and tomato salad or Roasted Vegetable Salad.
 Make a big refreshing pitcher to quench your thirst from the salty cheese, like my nonalcoholic Karkade (Hibiscus Iced Tea) for breakfast, or red or white sangria to get the party going at night.

 And as I mentioned earlier, in parts of the Middle East, it is not uncommon to see fried halloumi as part of a savory breakfast or brunch--seasoned with za'atar, and served with warm pita and fresh vegetables or even a tangy tomato and cucumber salad next to it.